 This collection will be featured at our 2019 Open Archives on June 27.

-We are delighted to announce that the Massachusetts Society of the Cincinnati has generously provided funding to digitize the Cambridge Historical Society’s Winwood Serjeant Letters (1769-1840) and make them accessible to the public on our website and in person at the historic Hooper-Lee-Nichols House.
+We are delighted to announce that the Massachusetts Society of the Cincinnati has generously provided funding to digitize the Cambridge Historical Society’s Serjeant Family Letters (1769-1840) (formerly the Winwood Serjeant Letters) and make them accessible to the public on our website and in person at the historic Hooper-Lee-Nichols House.

 Winwood Serjeant (c.1730?-1780) was born in England and ordained in 1756.
 Following his ordination, he was sent to South Carolina as an Anglican Missionary.
 In 1767, Serjeant became the third rector of Christ Church in Cambridge, Massachusetts.
 While there, Serjeant resided near Brattle Street, an area that was home to many loyalists during the Revolutionary Era and the current home of the Cambridge Historical Society.
 Though not markedly outspoken, he supported the crown, a stance shared by the majority of congregants at Christ Church.